Replacing retainers can be costly. But how much do retainers cost to replace?

 Dental Appointments

-Booking a dental appointment is one of the first steps.
-Your dentist needs to assess your teeth’s current position.
-This ensures the new retainer fits well.
+Booking a dental appointment is usually the first step.
+Your dentist checks your teeth’s current position so the new retainer fits well.
 The cost of a dental visit varies.
 It can range from $50 to $200, depending on your location.

 Follow-up Adjustments